EU opens Ukraine membership talks, bypassing Hungary in historic first

-The leaders of the EU made a historic decision on Thursday as it agreed to open membership talks with Ukraine, bypassing objections from Hungary.
+The EU on Thursday made a historic decision to open membership talks with Ukraine, bypassing objections from Hungary.

 The decision at a summit in Brussels takes Ukraine a step closer to its long-term strategic goal of anchoring itself in the West and liberating itself from Moscow's orbit.